jenhuls/flow-css/README.md

 In the time I draft this document; the latest CSS version is CSS3 and there are two commonly use CSS preprocessors as LESS and SASS.

-##### Always `Minify`, `Transpile` the CSS codes as needed
+##### Always `Minify`, `Transpile` the CSS code as needed

 Use `Gulp`, `Webpack` or any other task-runner/module bundler to automate the process.

 #### File / Directory structure

-There are no right or wrong way to structured the CSS files, but keep them organize in module-wise manner is a best way to manage a large project.
+There is no right or wrong way to structure the CSS files, but keeping them organized in a module-type manner is the best way to manage a large project.

 Ex-
 ```